-There is a lot to take care of when you are thinking about divorcing, are in the middle of a divorce and even after the divorce has been finalized.
-Divorcing couples in Missouri, Illinois, Kansas and Oklahoma should be sure they take out some time to learn what they can expect when it is time for them to file their taxes as newly divorced people.
-The right information goes a long way in keeping your emotional, mental and financial burden as light as possible.
+There is a lot to take care of when you are thinking about divorcing, are in the middle of a divorce, and even after the divorce has been finalized.
+Divorcing couples in Missouri, Illinois, Kansas, Oklahoma, and Nebraska should be sure they take out some time to learn what they can expect when it is time for them to file their taxes as newly divorced people.
+The right information goes a long way in keeping your emotional, mental, and financial burden as light as possible.

 Tax filing status

 The first thing to know about taxes for divorced people is that your filing status depends on the status of your marriage on the last day of the year.
 For instance, if the divorce is finalized anytime before December, 31st, then you have the option of filing as either the head of the household or single.
 If the divorce has not been finalized by the last day of December, you and your soon-to-be-ex-spouse will need to file as a married couple, either jointly or separately.
 That being said, there are exceptions to this, such as being able to claim a child exemption.
 Be sure to discuss such exemptions with your attorney and your accountant.

 It might be worth it to file jointly

 With the expense involved with divorce, the last thing you want to deal with is another often-substantial financial obligation like taxes.
 For that reason, you and your soon-to-be-ex-spouse might want to wait to finalize your divorce until the new tax year.
 Doing so and filing jointly affords you the same tax credits, exemptions, and tax deductions that you are used to, which can make your tax burden easier.
 To help you decide, sit down with an accountant to determine how much your tax bill would be if you file by yourself compared to how much it would be if you file jointly.